How to Title Different Sections of Your Resume

 Additional information

 Not everything on your resume needs its own section.
-If you want to include something on your resume but are running low on real estate, it's okay to combine multiple sections into one or to have a single catch-all "other" section at the bottom.
+If you want to include something on your resume but are running low on space, it's okay to combine multiple sections into one or to have a single catch-all "other" section at the bottom.

 What to include: Anything that doesn't belong in any other section of your resume.
-This could include honors and awards, publications, and hobbies, or skills, language proficiency, certifications, and volunteer work that don't need their own section.
+This could include honors and awards, publications, skills, language proficiency, certifications, and volunteer work that don't need their own section.

 What not to include: As with anything else on your resume, if it's too personal or not relevant to the job you're applying for, leave it off.

-This resume lumps the candidate’s technical skills, languages spoken, certificates, and awards into a single section
+This resume combines the candidate’s technical skills, languages spoken, certificates, and awards into a single section

-This resume lumps the candidate’s technical skills, languages spoken, certificates, and awards into a single section
+This resume combines the candidate’s technical skills, languages spoken, certificates, and awards into a single section

 Multiple experience sections